MicrosoftDocs/azure-devops-docs/docs/pipelines/process/scheduled-triggers.md

 ::: moniker range=">=tfs-2018"

-To configure the scheduled pipeline to build on if there has been a change since the last build, check **Only schedule builds if the source or pipeline has changed**.
+To configure the scheduled pipeline to build only if there has been a change since the last build, check **Only schedule builds if the source or pipeline has changed**.

 ![Scheduled trigger UTC + 5:30 time zone](media/triggers/scheduled-trigger-git-india.png)